cloudflare/workers-docs/src/content/templates/pages/cache_ttl.md

 })
 ```

-This option is a version of the `cacheTtl` feature which chooses a TTL based on the response's status code.
+This option is a version of the `cacheTtl` feature which chooses a TTL based on the response's status code and does not automatically set `cacheEverything: true`.
 If the response to this request has a status code that matches, Cloudflare will cache for the instructed time, and override cache directives sent by the origin.

 TTL values: